HydraCG/Specifications/README.md

   - determine ordering
   - determine number of items per page

+#### Dependencies
+- on Collections, since they are being paged
+- on URI Templates, since some paging options require generating a page URI

 ### Filtering
 **Filters select subsets of collections based on resource attributes.**